CHILD WELFARE MANUAL

 Staff are not authorized to collect physical evidence.
 However, they should be knowledgeable of the types of physical evidence which may exist based on the reported incident.
 In addition, they should be observant and identify, whenever possible, the presence or possible presence of physical evidence when conducting an Investigation.
 This allows staff to provide an accurate, written description of such evidence and to notify the proper law enforcement officials or juvenile officer and/or to request a co-investigator to search for/seize the physical evidence.
 If, at any time, staff is voluntarily given an object of the physical evidence, he/she should immediately turn it over to the proper law enforcement authorities or the juvenile officer.

-Staff may not videotape children or anyone else.
+Staff may not record children or anyone else.
 This should be reserved for forensic interviews by a Child Advocacy Center (CAC) or law enforcement.

 Polygraphs